 Grocery costs in France

 It’s the price for vegetarian groceries as we don’t eat meat.
-In France, or at least in the region where we were staying, the selection of veggie dishes was poor.
+In France, or at least in the regions where we were staying, the selection of veggie dishes was really poor, it was very hard to even find simple tofu.

 Below you can take a look at sample receipts and photos from stores so you can check out the prices of various products for yourself.